rch16/SmartCrutch/README.md

 ## Hardware

-Requirements to use the Exercise Tracker is to have a Kinect camera connected to a computer which can run all the scripts listed in the ExerciseTracker folder.
+The only hardware requirement to use the Exercise Tracker is to have a Kinect camera, connected to a computer.
+This computer must be able to run all the scripts listed in the ExerciseTracker folder.

 ## Data Analysis